Kuaan/EdgeSense-AI/README.md

 Edge Computing should not require powerful hardware.
 This project demonstrates that distributed edge infrastructure can emerge from microcontrollers.

-👤 Author
+Author <br>
-Angus Ku
+Angus Ku <br>
-Embedded Systems • Edge AI • Distributed IoT Infrastructure
+2026 Embedded Systems • Edge AI • Distributed IoT Infrastructure